andytubeee/prnt.sc-Scraper/README.md

 # prnt.sc Scraper

-The scraper fetches a random screenshot from the prnt.sc website.
+The scraper fetches a random screenshot from prnt.sc.

 ## Features

-- Scrapes random screenshots from prnt.sc
+- Generates random screenshots from prnt.sc
-- Utilizes Next.js 14's App Router for API route handling
-- Server-side web scraping with Puppeteer
-- XPath for element selection

 ## Installation